Do you have some saltwater fish that need some TLC and a good cleaning? Then you need a cleaner wrasse.

 It has to be said that there are very few occasions of these fish breeding in a small home aquarium.

-Unfortunately, it’s nearly impossible to tell male and female apart.
+Unfortunately, it’s nearly impossible to sex cleaner wrasse.
+Telling males and female apart is very difficult if not impossible.
 Male wrasses, however.
 Are thought to be larger than females, but when witnessing mating pairs, it’s hard to distinguish between the two as both look very similar.

 Sex change from female to male can take place in the absence of a dominant male cleaner wrasse, as well as after the death of the head wrasse.
 If a female is to turn into a male, she will usually do so before she turns 3 years old.